American Airlines is the world’s largest airline, with the biggest fleet and highest revenue of any airline company in the world.

 Citi offers the following credit cards for earning AAdvantage miles:

-Thankfully, the sign-up bonuses are typically pretty substantial for these cards.
+Thankfully, the sign-up bonuses are typically pretty substantial for each AA mileage credit card.
 This is good considering Citi does not offer bonus miles for adding authorized users or referring a friend to apply for any of these cards.

 You can apply for these MasterCards listed above by following the links.
 Don’t forget to check out Brian’s post on Credit Cards and Credit Scores Explained to learn more about getting approved for Citi AAdvantage cards.